derrykid/derrykid/README.md

 └────>   Create view  AI engineer          as    Future
 ```

-# 2. What have I achieve so far?
+# 2. What have I achieved so far?

 ## A. Java - Web service API in Spring Boot